jspass/JSPass/README.md

 ![Logo](https://i.imgur.com/J2zetqf.png)

 JSPass Canary is a free & open-source node.js password generator that is secure and easy to use.
 JSPass is CLI-based and and generate up to 100 passwords being a max length of 1000 characters.
+Our canary versions are updated daily and sometimes even hourly.
+These versions are unstable.
+Please use them with caution.

 # Pre-Install Configuration
 Before installing JSPass, you must have the following dependencies: